shermansiu/graphcast/README.md

 HRES data from 2016 to 2021.
 This model can be initialized from HRES data (does not require precipitation inputs).

-The model weights, normalization statistics, and example inputs are available on [Google Cloud Bucket](https://console.cloud.google.com/storage/browser/dm_graphcast).
+The model weights, normalization statistics, and example inputs are available on [Google Cloud Bucket](https://console.cloud.google.com/storage/browser/dm_graphcast) and [Huggingface Hub](https://huggingface.co/collections/shermansiu/deepmind-graphcast-658be928925aadd433065afd).

 Full model training requires downloading the [ERA5](https://www.ecmwf.int/en/forecasts/datasets/reanalysis-datasets/era5)